Jade-ux/wunderlust_gallery/README.md

 Users may be looking for an artwork to remind them of a place they once visited,they may want to buy a piece from an artist they admire or could simply be looking for an item that will bring them joy.

-As a user I want to be able to browse art by type/category, artist, style, style and price, in order to select items to purchase.
+As a user I want to be able to browse art by artist, category, country and price, in order to select items to purchase.
 I want to be able to see details about each artwork I am interested in and be able to add items to my shopping cart, customise my purchases and check out.

 I want to be able to sign up for an account, manage my account and sign up for events.

 Artists will exhibit their art exclusively at Wunderlust for a number of months.
 As an artists I want to be able to 'consign work in' by uploading the image to the site, and 'consign work out' by removing the item after the exhibition/display term.

-I want to be able to edit items I have on the site and manage my own artist biography on the site.
+As an artist I want to be able to edit items I have on the site and manage my own artist biography on the site.

 As a site owner I want to attract potential buyers to the website and allow them to easily browse through all the work available.
 I want to be able to sell artwork through the website and therefore receive a commission on any sales.
 I also want to encourage site users to sign up for an account so that I can easily market our artworks to them.

+I want to allow artists to sign up for accounts so that they can manage their artwork and information, but I want to be able to approve the changes they make.

 ---